ATV Insurance Claims

-- An average of over 600 deaths are reported annually due to ATV accidents
+- An average of over 600 deaths is reported annually due to ATV accidents.

 Types of ATV Insurance Claims

-An independent agent in the Trusted Choice network can explain your coverage and how it would help you after an incident with your ATV.
+An independent agent can explain your coverage and how it would help you after an incident with your ATV.
 Depending on your package of coverage, you may have more or less insurance protection than described above.

 Be Prepared to File Claims

-- A first aid kit to provide help to anyone injured
+- A first aid kit to provide help to anyone who is injured.

 If you are in an accident out on the trail, there are a few important steps to take: